Contents

 It can thus be used to track conversions without relying on cookies, as well as implement customer journeys and sales funnels that don’t require cookie consent.

-Using first-party data is radically different from employing client-side tracking apps such as Google Analytics 4 alone, ensuring that the journeys are tracked by customer-provided user data rather than cookies or device fingerprints and other imprecise signals.
+Using first-party data is radically different from employing client-side tracking apps such as Google Analytics 4 alone, ensuring that the journeys are tracked by customer-provided user data, shared with an explicit consent, rather than cookies or device fingerprints and other imprecise signals.

 In the simplest case, ‘CRM’ data such as customer email or phone can be sent to ad platform API together with a conversion.
-This approach is typically used by inexpensive general-purpose integration platforms and built-in integrations in e-commerce platforms and CRMs.
+This approach is typically used by inexpensive general-purpose integration platforms such as Zapier and built-in integrations in e-commerce platforms and CRMs.

 Customer data platforms take tracking to the next level, allowing for entirely cookieless tracking in some cases, as well as for significant reduction of reliance on cookies.